huggingface/transformers/examples/seq2seq/README.md

 ## New script

 The new script for fine-tuning a model on a summarization or translation task is `run_seq2seq.py`.
-It is a lightweight example of how to download and preprocess a dataset from the [🤗 Datasets](https://github.com/huggingface/datasets) library or use your own files (json or csv), then fine-tune one of the architectures above on it.
+It is a lightweight example of how to download and preprocess a dataset from the [🤗 Datasets](https://github.com/huggingface/datasets) library or use your own files (jsonlines or csv), then fine-tune one of the architectures above on it.

+For custom datasets in `jsonlines` format please see: https://huggingface.co/docs/datasets/loading_datasets.html#json-files

 Here is an example on a summarization task:
 ```bash